Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 ## Check the process action status

-The process action status can be checked to monitor what actions have already been executed, whether problems have occurred and at what place, or whether manual actions are awaiting a user decision.
-If the process is currently active, you can observe the process execution in real time.
+The process action status can be checked to monitor what actions have already been executed, whether problems have occurred and at what action, or whether manual actions are awaiting a user decision.
+If the process is currently active, you can monitor the process execution in real time.

 The *Process ID* view displays a diagram of the selected process including all places and actions.
 More details about the process actions, tokens, and logs included in the diagram are displayed in separate tabs at the bottom of the *Process ID* view.